frankyeh/TIPL-example/README.md

 ## Design paradigm

-A lot of the image processing libraries are designed for experimental/research purposes and do not meet the industrial standard.
-The performance of the codes is suboptimal, and the library can be hard to read and use.
-The design of TIPL follows several coding guidelines and principles that make it highly efficient and reusable.
-The following is the main paradigm behind TIPL.
+Most image processing libraries are not designed for medical image analysis and have suboptimal performance.
+TIPL was developed for high-performance medical analysis.
+The design paradigm follows several coding guidelines and principles that make it highly efficient and reusable.

+The following is the main paradigm behind TIPL:

 - Decouple image type and image processing method:
 Most of the image processing libraries are limited to their defined image type.
 TIPL is not.
 You may use a pointer or any kind of memory block to as the input.
 This reduces unnecessary memory storage and copy.

 - Not limited to RGB pixel type:
 In medical imaging, the most common pixel type is "short" or "float", not the RGB value.
-TIPL makes no assumption on the pixel type to achieve the best applicability..
+TIPL makes no assumption on the pixel type to achieve the best applicability.

 - Minimize class inheritance:
 Class inheritance is known to cause difficulties in code maintenance and unfriendly for extensions.
 TIPL uses template variable coupling to minimize the need for inheritance unless a strong case for inheritance is suggested.
 This provide a "flat" library structures that is easy to maintain and modify.